-- when requested by WADA.
-As to when determined by the WADA's Executive Committee (but no more than once every three (3) years, unless exceptional circumstances arise) WADA will send Code Compliance Questionnaires to Signatories periodically (but no more than once every three (3) years to any given Signatory) to enable them to self-assess and self-report on their Code Compliance and any potential Non-Conformities.
-The Code Compliance Questionnaire may require the Signatory to provide documentation to support and supplement its responses to the questions in the Code Compliance Questionnaire. - 7.5.17.5.2 WADA will specify a reasonable date for return of the completed Code

-Compliance Questionnaire, together with including any accompanying documentation.

-It will send reminders to Signatories as the date approaches. - 7.5.27.5.3 Further to Code Article 24.1.3, a failure by a Signatory to return an accurate and complete Code Compliance Questionnaire to WADA by the specified date is itself

-- a failure to comply with Code Article 24.1.2 that will trigger the process outlined in Article 8.3.1. - 7.5.37.5.4 WADA will review the information provided in a completed Code Compliance

-Questionnaire to assess the Signatory's degree of Code Compliance.
-WADA shall-will seek to verify a Signatory's responses to specific questions in the Code Compliance

-Questionnaire by reference to information obtained from other, reliable sources, such as data filed in ADAMS, and independent investigation reports. - Questionnaire does not reveal any Non-Conformities, the Signatory will be duly notified in writing.
-If, in fact, there are (and were at the time) Non-Conformities that WADA was not able to identify in its review of the Signatory's completed Code Compliance Questionnaire, but instead identified as part of its other compliance monitoring activities, WADA's original conclusion shall not constrain in any way its ability to take the steps specified in this International Standard for Code Compliance by Signatories to have the Non Conformities corrected by the Signatory., but that notification will not affect WADA's right to seek correction, in accordance with this International Standard for Code Compliance by Signatories, of any Non-Conformities that WADA did not identify in its review of the Code Compliance Questionnaire, but instead identifies by other means as part of its other compliance monitoring activities. - 7.5.57.5.6 Where WADA identifies Non-Conformities based on the Signatory's completed Code Compliance Questionnaire, it will issue a Corrective Action Report in accordance with Article 8.2.2.
+- 7.5.1 Code Article 24.1.2 requires Signatories to report to WADA on their Code Compliance when requested by WADA.
+WADA will send Code Compliance Questionnaires to Signatories periodically (but no more than once every three (3) years to any given Signatory) to enable them to self-assess and self-report on their Code Compliance and any potential Non-Conformities.
+The Code Compliance Questionnaire may require the Signatory to provide documentation to support and supplement its responses to the questions in the Code Compliance Questionnaire. - 7.5.2 WADA will specify a reasonable date for return of the completed Code Compliance Questionnaire together with any accompanying documentation.
+It will send reminders to Signatories as the date approaches. - 7.5.3 Further to Code Article 24.1.3, a failure by a Signatory to return an accurate and complete Code Compliance Questionnaire to WADA by the specified date is itself a failure to comply with Code Article 24.1.2 that will trigger the process outlined in Article 8.3.1. - 7.5.4 WADA will review the information provided in a completed Code Compliance Questionnaire to assess the Signatory's degree of Code Compliance.
+WADA will seek to verify a Signatory's responses to specific questions in the Code Compliance Questionnaire by reference to information obtained from other, reliable sources, such as data filed in ADAMS, and independent investigation reports. - 7.5.5 Where WADA determines that the Signatory's completed Code Compliance Questionnaire does not reveal any Non-Conformities, the Signatory will be duly notified in writing, but that notification will not affect WADA's right to seek correction, in accordance with this International Standard for Code Compliance by Signatories, of any Non-Conformities that WADA did not identify in its review of the Code Compliance Questionnaire, but instead identifies by other means.

+7.5.6 Where WADA identifies Non-Conformities based on the Signatory's completed Code Compliance Questionnaire, it will issue a Corrective Action Report in accordance with Article 8.2.2.